coaxial/hello/_posts/2022-09-02-greener-software-is-better-software.md

 the engineering team will be missing out on areas that need optimization the most and spend time on marginal improvements instead.

-Once metrics exist, the business can also use them to better inform business decision and future decisions.
+Once metrics exist, the organization can also use them to make better business decisions.

-Designing software to report metrics encourages a more modular and flexible architecture which will be easier to maintain and extend for the lifetime of the software (just like automated testing as a requirement does, I might write a post on that topic in the future.)
+Designing software to report metrics encourages a more modular and flexible architecture which will be easier to maintain and extend for the lifetime of the software.

 Having metrics also opens the road to monitoring, which is a significant contributor to better quality software.